pku-liang/OriGen/README.md

 streamer = TextStreamer(tokenizer, skip_prompt=True, skip_special_tokens=True)

-prompt = "### Instruction: Please act as a professional Verilog designer. and provide Verilog code based on the given instruction.
-Generate a concise Verilog module for a 8 bit full adder, don't include any unnecessary code.\n### Response: "
+prompt = "### Instruction: Please act as a professional Verilog designer and provide Verilog code based on the given description.
+Create a 8 bit full adder with only one assign statement.\n### Response: "

 inputs = tokenizer(prompt, return_tensors="pt").to("cuda")